On non-orientable surfaces in 4-manifolds: Regularly homotopic surfaces

-\begin{remark} By a general position argument, one may assume that the regular homotopy in the conclusion of Theorem~\ref{l:Gaba} restricts to an isotopy away from any disk in the surface $S$. \end{remark}
+\begin{remark} The argument in the proof of Theorem~\ref{l:Gaba} shows that one may assume that the regular homotopy in the conclusion of Theorem~\ref{l:Gaba} restricts to an isotopy away from any prescribed disk in the surface $S$. \end{remark}

+\begin{remark} There are many knotted projective planes in $S^4$, e.g, see \cite{Vi}.
+On the other hand, all projective spaces embedded in $S^4$ are null homotopic, and have normal Euler number $\pm 2$, see \cite{Ma69}.
+Therefore, by Theorem~\ref{l:Gaba} all projective planes embedded in $S^4$ are regularly homotopic to $P_+$ or $P_-$. \end{remark}